crohr/pkgr/README.md

 ## Goal

-Make debian packages out of any app that can run on Heroku.
+Make debian packages out of any Ruby or NodeJS app that can run on Heroku.
+Hosted service available at <https://pkgr.io/>.

+More languages and target distributions will be added after thorough testing, though nothing prevents you from specifying a specific buildpack (see Usage).

 ## Supported distributions (64bits only)

+* Ubuntu 12.04 ("Precise")
+* Debian 7.4 ("Wheezy")
-* Ubuntu precise
+* Ubuntu 10.04 ("Lucid")
-* Debian squeeze / Ubuntu lucid
+* Debian 6 ("Squeeze")

-Note: packages can work on Debian wheezy, provided that libssl0.9.8 is installed.
-It has to be done manually though, as they're no longer provided in the default repositories.

 ## Examples

-* See <http://deb.pkgr.io/> for examples of apps packaged with `pkgr` (e.g. Gitlab, Discourse).
+See <https://pkgr.io/showcase> for examples of apps packaged with `pkgr` (Gitlab, Redmine, Discourse, Ghost, etc.).

 ## Installation